 Technology & Digital solutions

 HMRC’s digital transformation includes enhanced compliance monitoring systems.
 Automated checks identify unusual expense claiming patterns across taxpayer groups.
-The new online services for 2025/26 will integrate expense monitoring capabilities.
+The new online services will integrate expense monitoring capabilities.

 Compatible software solutions help maintain accurate records and calculate apportionments correctly.
 Many systems now include HMRC-recognized features for expense categorization and documentation.